FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 * Dustin Tran, Keyon Vafa, Kumar Krishna Agrawal, Laurent Dinh, Ben Poole

 ----
-## Representations, Differentiablity, and Continuous Relexations of Discrete Structures
+## Representations, Differentiablity and Continuous Relexations

 There are many discrete structures in language.
 In this section, we discuss the representation, (non-)differentiablility, and continuous relexations to differentiate/ back-propagate through these structures.